DAYS AND TIMES:

-Units: Foundation Chemistry + Biology, Science in Society, Physiology & Anatomy, Maths, Individual Research Project
+Foundation Chemistry + Biology, Science in Society, Human Biology, Microbiology, Immunology and Infection Control, Maths, Individual Research Project

-This course is popular for adults who have a vocational route in mind and need science qualifications to gain entry to the relevant course in HE.
+This course is popular with adults who have a vocational route in mind and need science qualifications to gain entry to the relevant course in HE.
 The course team offer a supportive environment for learners who may have not studied science since school.
-The course is primarily based around Biology (approx 50%), although it also offers foundation principles of Chemistry (20%), Mathematics and Information Technology.
-For learners to be successful on this course, basic Maths skills are required and if you do not have a Level 2 qualifications in Maths, we will offer you advice at interview.
+The course is primarily based around Biology (approx 50%), although you will also study the foundation principles of Chemistry (20%) and develop your Mathematics and Information Technology skills.
+To be successful on this course, basic Maths skills are required and if you do not have a Level 2 qualifications in Maths, we will offer you advice at interview.

 Your future choices at University

-The first term’s work is designed for learners who are returning to academic study for a range of reasons.
-The focus of the following units therefore is designed to offer you an introduction to Foundation Biology; Foundation Chemistry; Human Physiology; Mathematics.
-Topics you will study in term one include:
+The first term’s work is designed to help you return to academic study.
+The aim of the following units is, therefore, to give you an introduction to Foundation Biology; Foundation Chemistry; Human Physiology and Mathematics.

 You will also receive tutorial help and guidance with your application to university.

-The second term encourages the development of independent learning and the study skills necessary for success in HE through the focus of the topic ‘Science in Society’.
-You will study the impact of scientific research in the fields of Biology and Chemistry on our lives through topics such as DNA technology and the impact of human activity on our environment.
+The second term encourages the development of independent learning and the study skills necessary for success in HE through the study of the topic ‘Science in Society’.
+You will study the impact of scientific research in the fields of Biology and Chemistry, on our lives.
+You will cover topics such as DNA technology and the impact of human activity on our environment.
 Human Physiology, Mathematics and IT also continue this term.

-The third term offers you the opportunity to practise your academic skills through an independent research topic and presentation of your findings.
-Tutors will supervise you and support your choice of research project.
+During the third term, you will practise your academic skills through an independent research topic and presentation of your findings.
+Your tutors will supervise you and support your choice of project.

-The assessment reflects the skills that you will need at university so will be a combination of essay writing, report writing, end of unit tests and coursework assignments.
+The assessment reflects the skills that you will need at university and so it will be a combination of essay writing, report writing, end of unit tests and coursework assignments.
 You will work individually, in pairs and sometimes in groups.
-You will be encouraged to feedback and present your ideas to the class group.
-Some Level 3 units will be graded a Pass, Merit or Distinction.
+You will be encouraged to feedback and present your ideas to the group.
+Most units will be graded a Pass, Merit or Distinction.